gonfva/gonfva.github.io/content/en/blog/2015-01-11-new-spanish-egovernment-law.md

 That's a pretty long disclaimer.

 When I came to London, I knew I had to register at the Spanish Embassy.
-But apparently the only way to do it is physically or <a href="http://www.exteriores.gob.es/Consulados/LONDRES/es/Consulado/Paginas/AltaConsular.aspx">sending your official ID/passport using special delivery mail</a>.
+But apparently the only way to do it is physically or [sending your official ID/passport using special delivery mail](http://www.exteriores.gob.es/Consulados/LONDRES/es/Consulado/Paginas/AltaConsular.aspx).

-There was a similar issue with changing vehicles documentation (my car).&nbsp;<a href="https://sede.dgt.gob.es/es/tramites-y-multas/permiso-de-conduccion/cambio-domicilio/">No way to do it online</a>.<br /><div><br /></div>Fortunately (I thought), there is a <a href="https://www.boe.es/boe/dias/2007/06/23/pdfs/A27150-27166.pdf">Spanish law</a> that says (s6.1) you have the right to be able to apply for anything using electronic procedures (as in web, digital signature...).
+There was a similar issue with changing vehicles documentation (my car).&nbsp;[No way to do it online](https://sede.dgt.gob.es/es/tramites-y-multas/permiso-de-conduccion/cambio-domicilio/).<br /><div><br /></div>Fortunately (I thought), there is a [Spanish law](https://www.boe.es/boe/dias/2007/06/23/pdfs/A27150-27166.pdf) that says (s6.1) you have the right to be able to apply for anything using electronic procedures (as in web, digital signature...).
 There is a grace period (3rd ending disposition, ss2), that ended in 2009.
 I know the law because I worked on those issues (in particular digital signature, but in general electronic government) from 2008 to 2012.

-So I decided to formulate a complaint through <a href="http://www.defensordelpueblo.es/en/index.html">Spanish Ombudsman</a>.
+So I decided to formulate a complaint through [Spanish Ombudsman](http://www.defensordelpueblo.es/en/index.html).
 Initial response was highly satisfactory.
 They were going to ask for information to the relevant authorities.

 Public Administration Department confirmed that all central government procedures (not naming any in particular) should be fully adapted to initiate online and that maybe it was a temporary issue.